tpoisot/ms_proba_networks/ms/maintext.md

 # Implications for data collection

-We developed and presented a set of measures that provide estimates of network structure, using the probability that each interaction is observed or happens, in a way that do not require time-consuming simulations.
+We developed and presented a set of measures to quantify the expected network structure, using the probability that each interaction is observed or happens, in a way that do not require time-consuming simulations.
 Our framework is set up in such a way that the probabilities of interactions are considered to be